 The lowest capacity of all the members in the group determines the real capacity of the group, while the number of local transactions determines how many members are writing to it, and, consequently, how many members should that available capacity be shared with.

 This means that every member has an established write quota based on the available capacity, in other words a number of transactions it can safely issue for the next period.
-The writer-quota will be enforced by the throttling mechanism if the queue size of the certifier or the binary log applier exceeds a user-defined threshold.
+The writer-quota is enforced by the throttling mechanism if the queue size of the certifier or the binary log applier exceeds a user-defined threshold.

 The quota is reduced by the number of transactions that were delayed in the last period, and then also further reduced by 10% to allow the queue that triggered the problem to reduce its size.
 In order to avoid large jumps in throughput once the queue size goes beyond the threshold, the throughput is only allowed to grow by the same 10% per period after that.